 Information Environment Advanced Analysis Course

-Course Description: This course prepares students to apply IEAA concepts to enable intelligence and operational communities to characterize, forecast, target, wargame and assess the information environment in support of a commander’s decision-making process.
-Students are immersed in concepts, techniques and operational constructs and linked to the Joint Intelligence Preparation of the Operational Environment (JIPOE), Operational Design, and the Joint Planning Process (JPP).
+Course Description: This course prepares students to apply IEAA concepts to enable intelligence, planning, and operational communities to characterize, forecast, target, wargame, and assess the information environment in support of a commander’s or policymaker’s decision-making process.
+Students are immersed in concepts, techniques and operational constructs and linked to the Joint Intelligence Preparation of the Operational Environment (JIPOE), Operational Design, Operational Approach, and the Joint Planning Process (JPP).

 Course Length: 110 hours (80 academic hours + 30 hours reading time)